Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 This command runs a small static file server that's written in node.js.
 The server ensures that Webpack continues to compile your code when it detects a file change.
 It also puts some magic in place that hot loads code into the browser without refreshing and without losing variable values.

-Honestly, I don't know how that part works.

 Assuming there were no errors, you can go to `http://localhost:3000` and see a counter doing some counting.
 That's the sample code that comes with the boilerplate.

 If it worked: Awesome, you got the code running!
 Your development environment works!
 Hurray!